hunomina/data-validator/README.md

 **Only strings and typed arrays can be length checked.**

+**Only integers, floats, numbers and typed arrays can be min/max checked.**

 **Only strings, characters, string typed arrays and character typed array can be pattern checked.**

 An object is a "child" schema and an array typed value is an object list.